hsvgbkhgbv/SQDDPG/README.md

 # Rethink Global Reward Game and Credit Assignment in Multi-agent Reinforcement Learning

-This project implements the algorithm of Shapley Q-value policy gradient (SQPG) and demonstrates the experiments in comparison with Independent DDPG, Independent Actor-critic, MADDPG and COMA.
+This project implements the algorithm of Shapley Q-value policy gradient (SQPG) and demonstrates the experiments in comparison with Independent DDPG, Independent Actor-critic, MADDPG and COMA mentioned in the paper:

-The corresponding paper is:

 All of algorithms are implemented in Python (3.5.4), with Pytorch (1.0), so please install the relevant dependencies before running the codes or invoking the functions.